xVc323/omnidocs-frontend/README.md

 - Real-time progress updates during document conversion
 - Advanced options for specifying path prefixes and exclusions
 - Support for multiple output formats (ZIP with multiple MD files or single MD file)
+- **LLM-Optimized Output**: All generated Markdown is structured for easy use in large language models, RAG, and vector databases

 ## Getting Started